FAQ

 The office of Student Services or International Relations of your host university should be able to direct you to a list of available apartments.

-While it may be difficult to find accommodations remotely prior to your departure, we strongly recommend that you book at least one temporary accommodation for the first few days upon arrival.
+If possible, it’s best to find housing before you arrive in Québec.
+If it’s difficult to find accommodation remotely prior to your departure, we strongly recommend that you book at least one temporary accommodation for the first few days upon arrival.

 Of course!
 You will find support for international students, such as social integration activities, from the office of Student Services or International Relations of your host university.